-If we don't manage to give you the support you asked for, please let us know by calling 03457 000 125.
-We'll make up for it by sending you vouchers - or adding an e-voucher to your online GWR account - for the full cost of your train journey.
+If we don't manage to give you the support you asked for please let us know.
+We'll make up for it by sending you vouchers or adding an e-voucher to your online GWR account - for the full cost of your train journey.